About our Practice

 Enrolment with our Practice

 You will be asked whether you want to enrol at our practice.
-Enrolment is a process where you sign up with that practice as your preferred provider of the majority of your primary healthcare.
+Enrolment is a process where you sign up with that practice as your preferred provider of your primary healthcare.
 This long term relationship aims to improve your healthcare.
-You also qualify for lower fees at the start of the quarter following your sign up at which point your government capitation subsidy commences.
-You can change to another doctor any time.
-Just ask and we will be happy to assist you.
+You also qualify for lower fees following your sign up.

 Your Contact Details